jaymzh/concordance/README.md

 dump (backup) your existing config, being cross-platform, and giving you extra visibility into what's actually happening with your remote.

+NOTE: the Logitech web server now is setting a header 'X-Frame-Options: DENY' which prevents the update process from working correctly with Concordance.
+In order to work around this, you will have to use a web browser that ignores this header.
+For Firefox, the 'Ignore X-Frame-Options Header' Add-on has been used successfully.
+For other browsers, there may be similar add-ons available.

 Here is how you use this software:

 NOTE TO MAC USERS: You need to use 'sudo' since you don't have udev.